-- the visual impact at night; - night operations/maintenance and effects of lighting on fauna and residents;

-- the potential impact of increased vehicular traffic; and - changed habitat conditions for nocturnal fauna and associated impacts.
+- the visual impact at night; - night operations/maintenance and effects of lighting on fauna and residents; - the potential impact of increased vehicular traffic; and - changed habitat conditions for nocturnal fauna and associated impacts.

-4.2.2.9 Transport
+4.2.2.8 Transport

-The EIS should provide sufficient information to make an independent assessment of how the State-controlled and local government road networks will be affected.
-Sufficient information should also be provided to enable an independent assessment of how the rail network (including infrastructure) will be affected.
-In both cases the impact on stakeholders along the whole route should be detailed and how any impacts will be managed.
+The EIS should provide sufficient information to make an independent assessment of how the Statecontrolled and local government road networks will be affected.
+Stakeholders along the whole route should be detailed and how any impacts will be managed.